protegeproject/webprotege/readme.md

 What is WebProtégé?
 -------------------

-WebProtégé is a free, open source collaborative ontology development environment for the Web.
+WebProtégé is a free, open source collaborative ontology development environment.

 It provides the following features:
 - Support for editing OWL 2 ontologies